 How does an ECG smartwatch work?

-Contrary to clinical electrocardiograms that rely on detecting micro-currents at the skin’s surface, smartwatches ECG sensors use light beams and light-sensitive sensors.
+Unlike clinical electrocardiograms that rely on detecting micro-currents at the skin’s surface, smartwatches ECG sensors use light beams and light-sensitive sensors.
 They detect the changes in the blood flowing through the wrist.
 This method of recording heart rate is known as photoplethysmography (PPG).
-Algorithms will process the signals and extract various information such as the ECG, Blood Pressure, or Heart Rate Variability.
+Algorithms will process the signals and extract information such as the ECG, Blood Pressure, or Heart Rate Variability.

 In 2018, Dr. Castaneda et al. wrote a review of the potential of wearable photoplethysmography sensors in healthcare.
-They concluded that PPG could provide health-care providers with early detection of various cardiovascular diseases such as vascular aging.
-The key being to limit the effects of motion artifacts on the quality of acquired PPG signals.
+They concluded that PPG could provide healthcare providers with early detection of various cardiovascular diseases such as vascular aging.
+The key is to limit the effects of motion artifacts on the quality of acquired PPG signals.

-The Apple Watch from Series 4 adds a one-lead electrode.
-Combine wrist photoplethysmography and electrical signals allow to improve the accuracy and reliability of the results.
+The Apple Watch from Series 4 adds a one-lead EKG.
+Combining wrist photoplethysmography and electrical signals improves the accuracy and reliability of the results.

 The AliveCor KardiaBand also relies on a one-lead EKG.
 Dr. Kajakariar, from Box Hill Hospital, Australia, analyzed the clinical benefits of such a device compared with a full 12-lead EKG.